 Popeye believed the same thing, “I am what I am.” and so does Patriot Coach Bill Belichick when he analyzes a game, “It is what it is.”
 Until you choose to accept things as they are, realizing and identifying the situation accurately, you will never be able to develop a plan to overcome an obstacle and learn what you need to learn and grow from the experience.
 Acceptance is the first step, and the most important because if you never start a journey you will never get to the ultimate destination.

 2. Forgiveness Will Set You Free

 Step two in this search for self-discovery is forgiveness.
 Forgiving someone for doing something that hurt you or someone you care about can be very difficult to do because we all internalize things that happen to us and take them personally,

 but to quote an ancient Chinese Proverb, “Anger is a hot rock that burns the one who holds it.”

 To me, this means that the heat of anger, disappointment, jealousy, whatever negative emotion you associate with the actions of somebody else, you have to forgive, and let go in order to move on with your life.

-You can let all of the foolishness of life, and the anger that you are carrying around because of the actions of others, and experience a growth that is outstanding.
+You can let all of the foolishness of life, and the anger that you are carrying around because of the actions of others, and experience a growth giving an opportunity to become a better version of yourself.
 You can even forgive yourself, and probably that is one of the first places you should start.

-Whatever shortcomings you have had, mistakes that you have made, dreams you left unfulfilled, goals you haven’t reached yet, whatever is pissing you off about yourself, forgive you for being human and accept what has happened.
+Whatever shortcomings you have had, mistakes that you have made, dreams you left unfulfilled, goals you haven’t reached yet, whatever is angers you about yourself, forgive yourself for being human and accept what has happened.